apache/skywalking-banyandb/docs/operation/configuration.md

 # Configuration

 BanyanD is the BanyanDB server.
 There are two ways to configure BanyanD: using a bootstrap flag or using environment variables.
-The environment variable name has a prefix "BYDB_" followed by the flag name in uppercase.
+The environment variable name has a prefix `BYDB_` followed by the flag name in uppercase.
 For example, the flag `--port` can be set using the environment variable `BYDB_PORT`.

 ## Commands